ivangag/sm-gae-spring/README.md

 2. Maven provides automation to deploy the application to the cloud
 3. The src/main/webapp/WEB-INF/web.xml file is being used to launch Spring and ensure that the Application class is used to configure the server.
-4. The src/main/webapp/WEB-INF/appengine-web.xml has to include the <sessions-enabled>true</sessions-enabled>
-   in order to enable the session, otherwise the OAuth over Spring won't work.
+4. The src/main/webapp/WEB-INF/appengine-web.xml has to include the tag sessions-enabled set to true in order to enable the session, otherwise the OAuth over Spring won't work.